TiTi-Finance/TiTi-Protocol/README.md

 [![titi](./assets/titi.svg)](https://github.com/TiTi-Finance/TiTi-Protocol) [![stablecoin](./assets/stable.svg)](https://github.com/TiTi-Finance/TiTi-Protocol)

 TiTi-Protocol is a new type of elastic supply algorithm stablecoin protocol based on decentralized Monopoly Auto Market Maker mechanism (M-AMM) and backed by Multi-Assets-Reserve.
-TiTi is the stablecoin issued by the protocol.
+TiUSD is the stablecoin issued by the protocol.

 ## Advantages